gopi487krishna/proposal-gsoc-2020/README.md

 **read()** : The read function takes a filename and file mode as argument and internally calls each of these classes ( ascii_table, binary_table, primary_hdu,image_extention ) to parse the fits file.

- Now introducing the file mode  creates a host of problems in itself but is not disposable either. ( The performance of memory_mapped file is way more than that of normal fstreams Kindly consult the competency test solution for a benchmark result ).
-So in order to support multiple file modes we would have to provide a small wrapper interface that encapsulates the (fstream, memory_map, buffer ) interface and provides  same type of calls for reading data or  setting the pointers in both the interfaces ( This is actually quite easy and
+ Now introducing the file mode  creates a host of problems in itself but is not disposable either. ( The performance of memory_mapped file is way more than that of normal fstreams Kindly consult the [competency test](https://github.com/gopi487krishna/FITS_primary_header)   solution for a benchmark result ).
+So in order to support multiple file modes we would have to provide a small wrapper interface that encapsulates the (fstream, memory_map, buffer ) interface and provides  same type of calls for reading data or  setting the pointers in both the interfaces ( This is actually quite easy because of the design of all three interfaces ).

+Internallyt

 ## Improvements with the Existing Code Base